KSPSnark/BetterBurnTime/README.md

 ## What this mod does
-It tweaks the "estimated burn time" display on the navball so that it will be reliable and accurate.
+* It tweaks the "estimated burn time" display on the navball so that it will be reliable and accurate.
 It takes into account increasing acceleration as fuel mass is burned.
+* When the ship is in vacuum and on a collision course with the ground, it will automatically show time-to-impact, and the estimated burn time to kill your velocity at ground level.

 ####What this means:

+**For maneuver nodes:**

 * You will see a burn time that will be accurate to the second.
 * You will never see "N/A" unless your vessel actually can't run at all (e.g. is out of fuel or has no active engines).
 * Shows a warning if the maneuver would require more fuel than you have (see below).

+**For landing on planets/moons without atmosphere:**

+* If you don't have any maneuver nodes set, and you're on a collision course with the ground, you'll see an estimated time-of-impact (instead of time-until-maneuver), and an estimated burn time to kill your velocity.
+* This is useful when deciding when to do your retro-burn for landing.

 ## Why it's needed
 The "estimated burn time" indicator provided by stock KSP is very rudimentary.
 It just keeps track of the maximum acceleration observed for the current ship in the current flight session, and then assumes that.
 This has several drawbacks: